 Today’s Pick 4 Midday results are in.
 Here are the winning numbers for Saturday December 26, 2020

-Here are your Pick 4 Midday results for Saturday December 26, 2020:
+Your Pick 4 Midday results for Saturday December 26, 2020 are as follows:

 Did you know that?

 - Bill Morgan, an Australian national was once pronounced dead but was revived 14 minutes later.
 To celebrate the occasion, he bought a scratch-off lottery ticket and won a car worth $17,000.
 While he was being interviewed about his luck, he won another $250,000 jackpot.

 - The “Speed Camera Lottery” is an electronic traffic monitoring system in Sweden that automatically enters drivers who drive at or below the speed limit.
 The winnings come from fines paid by speeders.

 - More people would rather win the lottery than find true love.

 - French writer Voltaire was an early lottery winner.

 - Around 70% of 20- to 30-somethings buy at least one lottery ticket per year.
 Approximately 45% of seniors age 70 or older buy at least one lottery ticket per year.